Translation Technology

 What is Computer-Assisted Translation?

-Computer-Assisted Translation (CAT) is a software application used in website translation workflows, helping to automate the process.
+Computer Assisted Translation (CAT) is a software application used in website translation workflows, helping to automate the process.
 This translation tool allows translators and reviewers to handle translation and revision tasks faster, efficiently, and consistently.

-How Do CAT Tools Work?
+What Do CAT Tools Do?

-CAT tools automate tasks that a linguist would otherwise have to carry out manually.
+Computer aided translation tools automate tasks that a linguist would otherwise have to carry out manually.
 These tasks include managing translated content for submitting and editing.
 It first breaks down source content into translation units, often referred to as segments, usually phrases or paragraphs.

 Essentially, CAT tools help translators work faster, more precisely, and in line with previous translations.
 This is especially helpful for niche translators who focus their translation skills on specialized areas or industries.